aprilsourz/AF-fullstack-project-frontend2/README.md

 I should be able to change my password.

 Given I am a user,
-When I sign in and I have previously created todo items, I should see all my to-do items.
+When I sign in,
+I should see all my todo items.

 Given I am a user,
 Once I have signed in,
-I should be able to create a to-do item.
+I should be able to create a todo item.

 Given I am a user,
 If I have created to do items,
-I should be able to delete a to-do item.
+I should be able to delete a todo item.

 Given I am a user,
-after I have created a to-do item,
-I should be able to edit that to-do item.
+I should be able to edit my todo items.

 ## Process